 Blackboard is a website host for our class, where you view and access homework, view and print out class PowerPoint lessons, check your grades, view the syllabus, and email me.
 There are weekly graded assignments on Blackboard.
-You should check in at least twice per week (probably three or four times).
+You will also access Revel through the blackboard interface.